cucumber/docs/content/docs/cucumber/state.md

 State can make your steps more tightly coupled and harder to reuse.
 {{% /note %}}

 {{% block "java,kotlin" %}}Because scenarios on the JVM may be run in parallel within the same process then any steps will need to handle shared state in a thread-safe manner.

-Step authors should be aware of the mechanics of [cucumber parallel execution](/docs/guides/parallel-execution/) and choose an approach that ensures that steps accessing shared state within one scenario cannot interfere with state accessed concurrently by steps executing in a some other scenario.
-One obvious approach is to access state via a ThreadLocal, however other approaches to isolate state to a single scenario execution are possble.{{% /block %}}
+Cucumber on the JVM will create a new instance of each of your glue code classes before each scenario so variables on your steps will not leak state.

+However, if spring is used then one should be aware that a single spring application context is used across all scenarios and as such the application context is effectively a global space through which features may interfere with each other.
+{{% /block %}}

 {{% block "ruby,javascript" %}}
 ## World object